 - Each campus shall submit its campus or school/college admissions procedures to the Office of Policy and Efficiency not later than six months after the effective date of this APS.
 The Office of Policy and Efficiency, with advice from the Office of University Counsel, shall review each such policy to ensure that it complies with the requirements of this APS.
 Thereafter, campus policies shall be reviewed for compliance with the APS in conjunction with periodic review of this APS.

-- New: Admission Procedures for Students with Felony Records, May 15, 1984
+- Adopted: May 15, 1984, Admission Procedures for Students with Felony Records.

 - Revised: November 1, 2008, Admission Procedures for Students with Criminal Convictions; April 9, 2015, Admission Procedures for Assessing Student Applicant Criminal History; April 20, 2023, Administrative cleanups made, including title change, to ensure that the APS is consistent with statutory updates required by Senate Bill 19‑170.